gazebosim/gz-mujoco/sdformat_mjcf/README.md

 ### Run the application

-After the editable install in the first part of this section, to convert an SDFormat file to mjcf, run:
+After the editable install in the first part of this section, to convert an SDFormat file to MJCF, run:

 ```
 sdformat2mjcf path/to/file.sdf new_file.xml